actarian/rxcomp-store/README.md

 import { CoreModule, Module } from 'rxcomp';
 ```

-The global namespace for RxComp StoreModule is `rxcomp.form`
+The global namespace for RxComp StoreModule is `rxcomp.store`

 ```javascript
 import { StoreModule } from 'rxcomp-store';